 Melville, NY—Nikon bolstered the Nikon Ambassador program with the addition of world-class photographer, adventurer and alpinist Cory Richards.
 A talented visual storyteller as well as a National Geographic photography fellow, Richards built his career around pushing the boundaries of human creativity and physical achievement.

-Richards will embark on an historic endeavor as he attempts to blaze a new line up the unforgiving vertical landscape of Mount Everest.
+Richards embarked on an historic endeavor, attempting to blaze a new line up the unforgiving vertical landscape of Mount Everest.
 In addition, he will work with Nikon to chronicle the epic ascent.
 To document this journey, Richards selected compact Nikon Z full-frame mirrorless cameras, the Z 6 and Z 7.
 He will leverage their video functionality, image quality as well as optical innovations and image-processing technologies.

 Based in Boulder, Colorado, Richards is one of the most sought-after adventure and climbing photographers in the world.
 He has taken his cameras to the extremes of the Earth, from the Okavango Delta of Botswana to the punishing peaks of Antarctica.
 Now, he joins Nikon’s elite group of industry professionals, lending his expertise and experience to Nikon at a pivotal moment in the brand’s history.